jessicarush/react-notes/axios.md

 export default Demo;
 ```

-> :star: If you want to abort the fetch call in the event that the component unmounts before the fetch has completed, you can implement a "cleanup" function using the AbortController Web API.
+> :star: If you want to abort the fetch call in the event that the component unmounts before the fetch has completed, you can implement a "cleanup" function using the AbortController Web API and `useEffect`.
 See the `useEffect` section in [hooks.md](hooks.md#fetching-data).

+See:

+- examples/axios_demo
-See also: examples/react_with_flask_api
+- examples/react_with_flask_api